Easter is my love story

 I offer you Jesus Christ.

-Because there is no human being, no institution, no system of approval that can tell you what you are worth.
+Because there is no human being, no institution, no system of approval that can define your worth.

 But He can.